RolandM99/BARZAP-App/README.md

 #  Hello Devs!&#128075;

 BARZAP is an abbreviation which means <strong> "Baki na Rafiki Zako Pamoja"</strong> in swahili language.

-<br>BARZAP is an application that helps users to keep track of contact information of people in their circles.
-for example: name, phone number,adddress,...
+This app helps users to keep track of contact information of people in their circles. for example: name, phone number,adddress,...

-# Required Features
+# Features

     1. Users can create an account and log in.
     2. Users can create a contact